Parham-Dehghan/ai-eyes-for-the-blind/README.md

 ---

-## 🔐 Accessibility Principles
+## 🔐 Accessibility Principles Followed

-- **WCAG Compliance**: High-contrast design with readable fonts.
+- **WCAG Compliance**: Designed with high contrast and readable fonts.
-- **Voice-Free Interaction**: Fully usable without audio in Deaf Mode.
+- **Voice-free Interaction**: Fully usable without audio in Deaf Mode.
-- **Large Buttons & Simple UI**: Suitable for low-vision or elderly users.
+- **Large Buttons and Simple UI**: Suitable for low-vision or elderly users.
-- **Keyboard Accessibility**: All features navigable without a mouse.
+- **No Mouse Needed**: All features keyboard accessible.

 ---